 Previously, he has been Senior Legal Consultant at the World Bank’s Financial Sector Practice.
 A qualified lawyer, Ignacio was Of Counsel of the Business Restructuring and Insolvency Practice of Hogan Lovells, LLP (Madrid Office, then Lovells LLP), until he joined the World Bank.
 Ignacio is a member of the Executive and a Director of the International Insolvency Institute, where he is also Co-Chair of the Academic Committee.
 He is the Vice-Chair of the pan-European think-tank Conference of European Restructuring and Insolvency Law (CERIL).

 Ignacio has represented the World Bank in UNCITRAL´s Working Group V (insolvency) and Spain and the III in Working Group VI (secured transactions).
-Lead Researcher at the UAM in a European Commission´s DG Justice Project on out of court workouts, Professor Tirado is a founding member of the Academic Board of the European Banking Institute and an International Fellow of the American College of Bankruptcy.
+Lead Researcher at the UAM in a European Commission´s DG Justice Project on out-of-court workouts, Professor Tirado is a founding member of the Academic Board of the European Banking Institute and an International Fellow of the American College of Bankruptcy.